cheesemacfly/cheesemacfly.github.io/about.md

 permalink: /about/
 ---
 Hi, my name is Nicolas.
-I love to write code and that's what I currently do for a living at [Deep Focus].
+I love to write code and that's what I currently do for a living at [artnet].
 You'll find on this website some technical posts, mainly about C# and .NET
 Got something to say?
 Reach out to me on [twitter] or by [email].